infrahq/infra/docs/start/what-is-infra.md

 ### Multi-cloud access

 Infra works on any major cloud provider and doesn't depend on any existing identity & access management system such as AWS, Google Cloud or Azure IAM.
-For more about this see [Multi Cloud Access](../using/multicloud.md)